NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Console Quickstart Guide.md

 ### JOINING THE SERVER (PLAYSTATION)

 2a) Go into the settings app.
-Go into the internet settings of your network and change the default primary DNS address to `104.238.130.180`.
+Go into the internet settings of your network and change the default primary DNS address to `163.74.82.172`.
 For the secondary one, input `8.8.8.8`.

 2b) Once the new DNS address has been put in, make sure your setting are saved.
 Then open up Minecraft and go into the server menu.
-Choose any server, I did Pixel Paradise.
-I recommend a server you don't play on a lot when choosing.
-It should now bring up a screen telling you to input a `server address` and `server port`.
-Our server address is `play.ptera.tv`, and the port is `19132`.
-Toggle add to server list so you won't have to input the IP again in the future.
+2 servers should display our server name on the bottom.
+Clicking either one, will let you join our server directly.

 2c) Fill out this Google [form](https://docs.google.com/forms/d/e/1FAIpQLSeEBVKIESOidbwOyYXCdaG4JxFVVfZEXefyW7vQQQHF83sEYQ/viewform?usp=send_form) if you haven't, and DM Ptera or a moderator about you filling it out to ensure you get added.